 The best and simplest of all filing systems is an alphabetical system.
 In conjunction with a filing system, you should have a master list or record of all your files in a single place.
 This master list gives you the title of each file and tells you where the file is located.

-Time Management Tip #5: Increase Productivity With Prime Time
+Time Management Skill #5: Increase Productivity With Prime Time

 It is important that you be aware of your internal prime time so that you can schedule your most important projects accordingly to increase productivity.
 Your most important work usually requires that you be at your very best, rested, alert, and creative.
 What time of the day do you most feel this way?